jake161/BrideOfFrankenstein-AKLP/README.md

 My current goal is to produce a bill of materials so that this machine can be reproduced.
 I believe the original Anycubic KLP was a great starter delta machine and hope it continues to get some use!

+In pursuit of that goal, I've added some hardware and printable mods that really improve the experience.
+I'll include the STLs, and I'll try to properly credit and source their creators later on.
+Thank you for your work!

 I've included the current printer.cfg, custom macros (a few of which are adopted from people on the klipper discord / lots of googling), and my PrusaSlicer configs.

 ## Mods Currently in Use: